leo-editor/leo-editor/leo/doc/demo.md

    demo.single_key('Alt-X') # Activates the minibuffer
    demo.single_key('Ctrl-F') # Activates Leo's Find command

 The 'setting' arg can be anything that would be a valid key setting.
 The following are equivalent: "ctrl-f", "Ctrl-f", "Ctrl+F", etc., but "ctrl-F" is different from "ctrl-shift-f".

-**demo.start(p)** Starts a screencast at node p, regardless of whether p is an
+**demo.start(p)** Starts a demo, where p is the root of demo script tree.
-\@screencast node.
-This is useful during development while testing the script in node p.

 ## demo.setup and demo.teardown